rakslice/twitch-notifier/README.md

 First you'll need [Python 2.7](https://www.python.org/downloads/release/python-2711/)

+For the version with the status GUI you'll need to install [wxPython 3.0 for Python 2.7](https://wxpython.org/download.php#msw)
+(vintage 1990s stylin's!)

-Then, to install the required libraries, run
+Then, to install the other required libraries, run

     >c:\Python27\Scripts\pip.exe install -r requirements.txt

 on the included requirements.txt file

-For the version with the status GUI you'll need to install [wxPython 3.0 for Python 2.7](https://wxpython.org/download.php#msw)
-(vintage 1990s stylin's!)

 ## Usage